 Through its collaborative efforts with businesses, financial institutions, social service providers and governmental agencies, the APC promotes long-term solutions.
-It links workers with economic benefits available to them, such as the Earned Income Tax Credit (EITC) and federal nutrition programs, and even helps them save for the future.
+It links workers with economic benefits available to them, such as federal nutrition programs, and even helps them save for the future.

 Services of the Atlanta Prosperity Campaign include:

-- Benefits screening services to determine eligibility in economic support programs such as Food Stamps, Medicaid, PeachCare, energy assistance, and more.
-Screenings are conducted at selected VITA sites during the tax season and at several nonprofit agencies throughout the year.
+- Benefits screening services to determine eligibility in economic support programs such as Food Stamps, Medicaid, CAPS, energy assistance, and more.
+Screenings are conducted in office every first Monday of the month (by appointment) as well as at several nonprofit agencies throughout the year.
 The program is also able to travel to business locations to screen employees on-site.

 - Introduction to other asset-building services including down payment assistance programs for first-time homebuyers, credit counseling, rent/utility assistance, banking services, job skills/career training and financial literacy programs.